Compiled by Hanlie Wentzel and updated 25 September 2022.

 - GED Test

-- Do not qualify for matric exemption per USAf’s requirements.
+- You do not qualify for matric exemption per USAf’s requirements.

 - Equivalent Foreign Secondary Qualification.